garrethcain/django-easyjwt/README.md

 1. An Auth-Service, to authenticate against,
 2. A Client-Service, users want to use.

-This package is made of of three sub-packages; RemoteJWT-Auth, RemoteJWT-Client, and RemoteJWT-User.
+This package is made of of three sub-packages; easyjwt-Auth, RemoteJWT-Client, and RemoteJWT-User.
 With the Auth & Client used in the separate Auth and Client services and the User being used in both, or neither.